Chilean rose tarantula: Habitat

 The natural habitat of Grammostola rosea is the high desert and scrub regions of northern Chile, Bolivia, and Argentina.
 Spiders live at lower altitudes, ranging between 0 and 1500 m above sea level.
 Natural habitats of the Chilean rose tarantula have often been disturbed by human activity, industrialization and urbanization, making exact distribution of the species harder to pinpoint.
 Though habitat-loss is a threat to the species, they are not endangered and have no wildlife conservation status.

-The Chilean rose tarantula usually digs small burrows or finds abandoned reptile or rodent burrows to live-in, which they then line with their silk.
+The Chilean rose tarantula usually digs small burrows or finds abandoned reptile or rodent burrows to live in, which it then lines with its silk.
 The burrows are typically straight-down, with only one or two chambers.
 Males tend to have burrows underneath more vegetation and plant cover, or under stones; female burrows are less secured but are deeper, reaching 40 cm down.
 The burrows are occupied by only one spider, as this species lives most of its life solitary.
 In areas of high population densities, burrows are found to be no closer than 1 m apart.
 Females leave the burrow in short distances only for trapping food and potential mates, while males abandon their burrows to look for mates typically between September and March.